nogibjj/PySparkStats_YCLiu/README.md

 ## Use PySpark To Transform and Query Data

 This repository demonstrates using **PySpark to transform and query a large dataset**.
 PySpark is the API for Apache Spark.
-Thanks to the idea of the reselient distributed dataset(RDD), Spark can be used for to manipulate data efficiently on larger dataset because it can distribute work on multiple (cores) of machines.
+Thanks to the idea of the resilient distributed dataset (RDD), Spark can be used for to manipulate data efficiently on larger dataset because it can distribute work on multiple (cores) of machines.

-The **dataset used** for demonstration is the **transaction records of an E-Commerce company in UK**, downloaded from [kaggle](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business), with ~0.54 million rows of data with the following columns: TransactionNo, Date, ProductNo, ProductName, Price, Quantity, CustomerNo, Country.
+The **dataset used** for demonstration is the **transaction records of an E-Commerce company in UK**, downloaded from [kaggle](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business), with ~0.54 million rows of data with the following columns: _TransactionNo_, _Date_, _ProductNo_, _ProductName_, _Price_, _Quantity_, _CustomerNo_, _Country_.

 Below is an overview of the repository:

 1. **Main functions for querying on Dataset**
-   <br>a. _main.py_: load transactionn dataset and **query the aggregated revenue of the a product**.
+   <br>a. _main.py_: load transaction dataset and **query the aggregated revenue of the a product**.
 Specifically, it executes the following:
    <br>         1.
 Start a spark session.
    <br>`spark = SparkSession.builder.appName("PySpark").config("spark.some.config.option", "some-value").getOrCreate()`<br>
    <br>         2.
 Load dataset.